 - Nanomachines: The game lampshades the series's frequent use of the concept as a magical plot device.
 "Nanomachines, son"

 - Name's the Same: In-Universe.
 Raiden meets a young Guyanese child named George in the sewers of Mexico.
 Raiden, needless to say gets instantly uncomfortable due to his past.note

 George: "Mi name George, like 'Georgetown.'"

 George: "An' just like all dem America president."

 - Necessary Drawback: Bladewolf and other UGs use a neuro-matrix for a brain rather than a Von Neumann bit-processor that most computers use.
 This means they can learn from mistakes, react to various situations using "fuzzy logic" and even, in Wolf's case, attain sentience, but this has drawbacks: each brain must be "grown" and "trained" rather than programmed and the training can't be downloaded instantly to another robot.
 Bladewolf also says that this means his memory can be "fuzzy" like a human's, so he doesn't memorize faces the way a regular computer might and can't talk directly to other computers because of a difference in protocols.

-- There's also another minor Codec conversation with Boris regarding the new type of fragmentation grenades you find lying around in boxes: while they're vastly superior to normal grenades and work even on cyborgs, they're also 3 times as expensive.
+- Another minor Codec conversation with Boris regards the new type of fragmentation grenades you find lying around in boxes: while they're vastly superior to normal grenades and work even on cyborgs, they're also 3 times as expensive.

 - N.G.O.
 Superpower: World Marshal, described as being the biggest PMC in the world since the downfall of Liquid Ocelot's Outer Heaven, has enough money to not only fund all kinds of cyborg and unmanned weapon development, but also to privatize a cyborg police force in Denver.